 3. Quantifying Each Exposure’s Incremental Impact on Portfolio Risk

-Having measured portfolio risk and assessed and ensured capital adequacy, as described in Section 2, the institution can then focus on increasing portfolio return/risk, which naturally and practically can only be done by taking incremental actions on a select few exposures or borrowers at a time.
-Selecting which exposures to increase or decrease requires calculating each exposure’s incremental impact on portfolio return/risk (aka “Marginal Contributions”), and then increasing those with the most favorable impact on portfolio return/risk and decreasing those with the least favorable impact on portfolio return/risk.
+Having measured portfolio risk and assessed and ensured capital adequacy, as described in Section 2, the institution can then focus on increasing portfolio return/risk, which naturally and practically can only be done by taking incremental (marginal) actions on a select few exposures or borrowers at a time.
+Selecting which exposures to increase or decrease requires calculating each exposure’s marginal impact on portfolio return/risk (defined as the increase in portfolio return/risk for a dollar more of that exposure), and then increasing those with the most favorable marginal impact on portfolio return/risk and decreasing those with the least favorable marginal impact on portfolio return/risk.

-- Enable continual improvement of the portfolio from current state towards the optimal state (maximum return/risk), even as the optimal state changes in time as portfolio characteristics change;
+- Enables continual improvement of the portfolio from current state towards the optimal state (maximum return/risk), even as the optimal state changes in time as portfolio characteristics change;

-- Transcend limitations and conflicts of siloed measures, e.g. a risk measure calculated based on exposure’s impact on a business line (sub-portfolio) may increase return/risk for that business line, but actually decrease return/risk for the overall institution (portfolio);
+- Transcends imitations and conflicts of siloed measures, e.g. a return/risk measure calculated based on exposure’s impact on a business line (sub-portfolio) may increase return/risk for that business line, but actually decrease return/risk for the overall institution (portfolio);

-- Are most practical, actionable, and optimal measures for selecting which exposures to increase or decrease in order to continually increase portfolio return/risk.
+- Is the most practical, actionable, and optimal measure for selecting which exposures to increase or decrease in order to continually increase portfolio return/risk.

 While a tail measure of portfolio risk such as 99.9 percentile loss (i.e., EC or CVaR) focuses on extremely large but rare losses and is used to assess capital adequacy, shareholders are more focused on measuring and minimizing loss volatility (i.e., standard deviation of losses at future horizon), accounting for the full range of losses (small, medium, large, and extremely large) together with their respective probabilities.
-In this document, an exposure’s Marginal Contribution to portfolio tail risk (e.g. EC or a user-specified probability interval (e.g. 99.9 +/- 0.1 percentile) of the loss distribution) is termed “Tail Risk Contribution,” whereas, an exposure’s Marginal Contribution to portfolio standard deviation (volatility) is termed “Risk Contribution”.
+In this document, an exposure’s marginal impact on portfolio tail risk (e.g. EC or a user-specified probability interval (e.g. 99.9 +/- 0.1 percentile) of the loss distribution) is termed “Tail Risk Contribution,” whereas, an exposure’s marginal impact on portfolio standard deviation (volatility) is termed “Risk Contribution”.
 PortfolioStudio calculates and reports both: Risk Contributions and Tail Risk Contributions.

-Risk Contribution: What is the increase in portfolio risk per unit increase in exposure notional?
+Risk Contribution: What is the increase in portfolio risk for a $1 increase in exposure (notional)?

-Exposure’s Risk Contribution (“RCi”), defined as the increase in portfolio risk (i.e., standard deviation of portfolio value at horizon) per unit increase in exposure’s notional, can be shown to equal the exposure’s standalone risk per unit notional, i.e., standard deviation of exposure value at horizon per unit notional (aka “unexpected loss” or “ULi”), multiplied by the correlation between exposure value and portfolio value at horizon (“CORRi,p”).
+Exposure’s Risk Contribution (“RCi”), defined as the increase in portfolio risk (i.e., standard deviation of portfolio value at horizon) for a $1 increase in that exposure (notional), can be shown to equal the exposure’s standalone risk per unit notional, i.e., standard deviation of exposure value at horizon per unit notional (aka “unexpected loss” or “ULi”), multiplied by the correlation between exposure value and portfolio value at horizon (“CORRi,p”).

 Only the correlated portion of the exposure’s standalone risk (ULi) contributes to and impacts the portfolio risk; the remaining portion of ULi, being uncorrelated with the portfolio, is diversified away.
 Exposure value’s correlation with portfolio value (CORRi,p), and, resultantly, exposure’s Risk Contribution (RCi), both increase as any of the following increase, all else equal: